This content was updated for accuracy and relevance on February, 11th 2021.

 Nothing kills a vibe like having a dead car battery with no jumper cables or getting a flat tire with no spare or entering a hangry state in the middle of nowhere.
 We’ve all been there.
 Especially the hangry state.

-When deciding which items to bring on a road trip, everyone’s process is different.
+When deciding what things to bring on a road trip, everyone’s process is different.
 Some are okay with being completely unprepared, others like to pack for a zombie apocalypse.
 Because, you know, just in case.

 For everyone else, there’s this road trip checklist.